nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ## PWM

 C.H.I.P.
-Pro can outpit a PWM signal up to 24 MHz.
+Pro can output a PWM signal up to 24 MHz.
 Two PWM pins are available for your LED fading and motor control needs.
 The Dev Kit also features two places to connect servos to that provide the power needed to drive them.

-### Controlling PWM via sysfs
+### Control PWM via sysfs

 Our Linux kernels provide a simple **sysfs** interface to access PWM from.
 The PWM controller/chip can be found exported as **pwmchip0** at `/sys/class/pwm/pwmchip0`.
 To test the PWM channels and explore the sysfs file structure, connect to C.H.I.P.
 Pro via USB-serial and in a terminal window type: